 Using bots to create fake traffic or clicks

 In 2020, 37.2% of all internet user activity was made by bots, with 20% being malicious.
-Those tiny programs called bots can mimic real users’ behavior to generate fake clicks, followers, or even leads.
-An example of this can be seen on social media platforms where some influencers buy followers to inflate engagement and likes.
-All aimed to make it look like they have hundreds of clicks on their affiliate links.
-Bots can even be created to fill in and submit lead generation forms or download and use apps!
+Tiny programs called bots can mimic real users’ behavior to generate fake clicks, followers, or even leads.
+A great example of this is on social media platforms, where some influencers buy followers to increase engagement and likes.
+These tactics were all designed to make it seem as if there were hundreds of clicks on their affiliate links.
+There are even bots that can fill out lead generation forms and submit them as well as download and use apps!

 And since the owners of such bots make sure to hide their location and activities, it might take a while for a company to notice they are losing money on worthless traffic or clicks.

 Virtual private networks (VPNs) and proxies are widely used by cybercriminals as a way to hide their tracks.
 There are other reasons as well – some affiliates may use VPNs to send traffic from countries that pay better.
 Commission rates vary by country depending on which affiliate company receives the traffic.
 As a result, fraudsters will often exploit it.

 With a VPN, a fraudulent marketer can mislead a company into thinking that they have new visitors from the countries they are most interested in and pay the referring affiliates accordingly – the problem being that those visitors do not actually exist.